gaehlerm/SoftwareEngineering/README.md

 A very irritating thing are functions altering the value of the arguments.
 This is also a very common source for bugs as it is something quite unexpected.
 Now, once again, in C++ one can make this understood with the type of the argument.
 One can pass the argument by reference, which renders it modifiable or by const to make it non-modifiable.
 However, in other languages, this has to be clear from the context of the function.

 Changes of function arguments are very hard to keep track of.
 For this reason, a function should always modify at most the first argument.
 Modifying two arguments violates the SRP and is even more confusing.
-I hope it is clear to you what kind of responsibility you have when writing functions that alter its arguments.
 If you change the value of an argument, it has to be the most important argument.
 It’s kind of an input and output argument at the same time.
 So, it has to be special.
 It has to be first.

 Output arguments can be compared to class instance objects.
 They are essentially both function arguments that may change their values.
 Just that the class instance is obviously a very special variable.
 The function acting on those variables may change the value of the output argument or the class instance and thus may have side effects.
 This is in either case sometimes required, but at the same time undesired behavior as it is hard to keep track of.